 What if my full-time placement/practicum is cancelled?

-There may be a few subjects that cannot be taught online.
-If you cannot complete a subject because of this period of physical distancing then you will need to discuss with your subject coordinator what options there might be for you at a later date.
+If you cannot complete a subject because of COVID-19 Government Health restrictions then you will need to discuss with your subject coordinator what options there might be for you at a later date.
 Please note this may require enrolling in Summer or Winter subjects or extending your CoE and visa, and health insurance.
 Please contact La Trobe International for advice: +61 3 9479 1199 or send us a question.

 What if none of my subjects are available online?

 If none of your subjects are available to study online then you will need to defer if you are a new student or take leave of absence if you are a continuing student.
 Please contact La Trobe International for advice: +61 3 9479 1199 or send us a question and we will work with you and your course coordinator to identify a new study plan for you.

 If I am on Leave of Absence and cannot travel home, am I still covered by OSHC?

 If you choose to take Leave of Absence but cannot return to your home country, please contact your health insurance provider for confirmation of your coverage.

 Do I need to update StudentOnLine if I leave Australia?

 It is a student visa requirement to maintain correct address details in StudentOnline.
 Your home address is your permanent home, the postal address is where you are during the Semester.
 This means that if you return home and you are studying online, your postal address should be changed to reflect this.

 I would like to meet with someone in the International Office about my situation.
 How can I arrange this?